joebb97/sandbox/go/src/echo_net_hc/README.md

 ## Expected Behavior

 Whatever the client sends, the server sends back.
-Typically the server is run on linux in your docker compose network.
 The server prints what it got from the client.
 The client prints what got sent back.

 # Doing halfclose